stephengladney/fetchy/README.md

 Fetchy works great with Tanstack Query.
 Below is a popular implementation.

-_NOTE: You may want to parse `data` from the response in your function to avoid referencing `data.data` in your frontend code._
+_NOTE: You may want to extract `data` from the response in your function to avoid referencing `data.data` in your frontend code._

 ```typescript
 export async function someRequest() {